-The best bean to cup coffee machine is a great idea and their sales have quietly boomed in recent years as people realise they quite like 'real' coffee.
-In a way, they are like the high-end equivalent of the best pod coffee machine as they let you make high quality coffee with minimal inconvenience.
-They do this by combining an espresso maker, coffee grinder and milk frother (opens in new tab) into a single unit.
+In a way, bean to cup coffee makers are like the high-end equivalent of the best pod coffee machine as they let you make high quality coffee with minimal inconvenience.
+They do this by combining an espresso maker, coffee grinder (opens in new tab) and milk frother (opens in new tab) into a single unit.
 Not generally a very compact unit, it has to be said, but a unit nonetheless.
 They're a bit like the best pod coffee machines (opens in new tab), but considerably larger and posher.

-Talk to many a coffee expert and they will tell you flat out that bean to cups are not even close to being the best coffee maker.
+However, talk to many a coffee expert and they will tell you flat out that bean to cups are not even close to being the Best Coffee Maker (opens in new tab).
 They tend to favour the Best Espresso Machine (opens in new tab) or Best Pour Over Coffee Maker (opens in new tab), and some even go so far as to claim that all bean to cup coffee makers are rubbish and should be shunned.
-But they are wrong, because bean to cup delivery has improved a lot in recent years.
+But they are wrong, because bean to cup delivery has improved immeasurably in recent years.
 Where some of the older machines produced weak espresso similar to those dispensed at petrol forecourts, most of today’s systems extract espressos with kick-up-the-jacksy levels of scrumptious clout.

-These, then, are the best bean to cup coffee machines, from large to, uh, not quite so large.
+These are the best bean to cup coffee machines, from large to… not quite so large.

-The best bean to cup coffee machines we've tested
+The best bean to cup coffee machines to buy in 2022

 This fantastical device from the house of Sage (Breville in America) looks like it would be at home in a small café, but if you did use one there, you'd not need a highly-trained barista.
-The Oracle Touch is a development of the the old Oracle, which just had boring old levers and buttons instead of a colour touchscreen.
+The Oracle Touch is a development of the old Oracle, which just had boring old levers and buttons instead of a colour touchscreen.

-With it, you can easily make espressos, cappuccinos, lattes and more, but it's not quite as simple as the machines further down the list.
+With the Oracle Touch, you can easily make espressos, cappuccinos, lattes and more, but it's not quite as fully automated as some of the machines further down the list.
 That's because The Oracle Touch uses a portafilter, like on a proper espresso machine, with different sized baskets for single and double shots.

 So first you grind the beans into the portafilter, then you fit it into the central spout (the 'group head', if we're being technical) to make the coffee.
 Meanwhile, you heat and texture the milk with the extraordinary steam wand.
 This looks like something you've spent months mastering, but thanks to temperature sensors in its tip, and some very freaky steam dispersing tech, all you have to do is plonk it in your little milk jug, hit go, and wait about 30 seconds.